orlof/xcb3-ext/readme.md

 ### FillColors
 #### FillColors(Color0 AS BYTE, Color1 AS BYTE)

-Set the colors for entire hires screen.
+Select colors from C64's 16 color palette to current hires screen's 2 color palette.

 **Parameters:**
 - **Color0**: The color value for the entire display that denotes the Color 0 for each 8x8 pixel cell (paper color).